Simatwa/python-tgpt/docs/README.md

 </details>

+> [!IMPORTANT]
-**Note**: Commencing from [v0.1.0](https://github.com/Simatwa/python-tgpt/releases/), the default mode of interaction is conversational.
+> Commencing from [v0.1.0](https://github.com/Simatwa/python-tgpt/releases/), the default mode of interaction is conversational.
 This mode enhances the interactive experience, offering better control over the chat history.
 By associating previous prompts and responses, it tailors conversations for a more engaging experience.

 You can still disable the mode: